School strike to hit special needs children worst, says mother of child with multiple needs

-Northern Ireland schools strike action: Families of special needs children to be particularly impacted due to action by INTO, NAHT, NASUWT, NEU and UTU
+Northern Ireland schools strike action: Special needs children particularly impacted in strike by teachers from INTO, NAHT, NASUWT, NEU and UTU

 and live on Freeview channel 276

-Sarah Martin from Newtownabbey says that her son Ethan, 4, depends heavily on regular routine and his behaviour becomes very challenging when school is cancelled.
+Sarah Martin from Newtownabbey says that her son, Ethan, aged 4, depends heavily on regular routine and his behaviour becomes very challenging when school is cancelled.

-The five teaching unions, INTO, NAHT, NASUWT, NEU, UTU, are striking over pay this morning until noon.
+The five teaching unions, INTO, NAHT, NASUWT, NEU, UTU, are striking over pay until noon today.
 They have also been on strike in February and April.

 Two weeks ago support staff such as bus drivers, school catering staff, classroom assistants, cleaners and other support workers also had a day of action.